Nikon D500 vs Sony A77 II

 It is notable that the D500 has a headphone jack, which is not present on the A77 II This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D500 and the A77 II are recent models that feature in their makers' current product line-up.
 The A77 II replaced the earlier Sony A77, while the D500 followed on from the Nikon D300S.

 Review summary: Nikon D500 vs Sony A77 II

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Nikon D500 or the Sony A77 II – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon D500:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.